 When the first McDonald’s outlet opened, the beef and buns were British, but onions were imported from one area of California, cheese and much of the paperware from West Germany, milkshake mix from the Netherlands, fish from Denmark, potatoes from Canada, apple pies from Oklahoma and sauces and pickles from New York.
 Much of the machinery and interior fittings were imported from the United States.

 There was initially only one concession to British tastes: the Woolwich outlet sold tea.
-Vinegar was not provided, as McDonald’s fries were less greasy than traditional British chips.
-McDonald’s had reduced the sugar content of its bread buns from 13 percent to nine percent to suit British tastes by December 1974.
+Vinegar was not provided, as the company argued that its fries were less greasy than traditional British chips.

 Bob Rhea agreed that the opening was “tough” and that initial sales were “very, very slow”.
-He would later recall how, “we couldn’t even give the stuff away”.
-Rhea described a British public that was highly sceptical of the restaurant, and that didn’t understand what fast food was.
-British people used knives and forks for most meals, and preferred to administer their own condiments.
+He described how “there were times when we were sitting there on our own for hours on end without a single customer”, and “we couldn’t even give the stuff away”.
+He recalled a British public that was highly sceptical of the restaurant, and that didn’t understand what fast food was.
+British people used cutlery for most meals, and preferred to administer their own condiments.

 Further outlets are opened and advertising begins